kateharborne/SimSpin/installation.markdown

 ```

 ### Linux
-To install the FFTW and HDF5 packages on a Linux machine:
+To install the FFTW and HDF5 packages on a Linux machine, open a Terminal window and use the commands:

 ```
 sudo apt-get update